Are you a semi-qualified Accountant and you’re thinking of moving to the UAE?

 Firstly, get a local sim card.
 Then update your local UAE number on all the job portals where you have uploaded your CV.
-From what I have observed, you will get an interview call only if you have a local no.
+From what I have observed, you will get an interview call only if you have a local number.

 2. Email various Recruiters

-3. Dress well and have confidence:
+3. Dress well and have confidence

-If you are at an executive level please do wear your formal blazer for the interview.
+If you are at an executive level, please do wear your formal blazer for the interview.

 4. Do not over expect on the salary front

-Being a fresher who is a semi-qualified Accountant you will get a good pay package but you have to accept the fact that when you start off it won’t be very fancy.
+Being a fresher who is a semi-qualified Accountant, you will eventually get a good pay package but you have to accept the fact that when you start off it won’t be very fancy.

 DAY 2: My friend had shared with me a list of email IDs of various recruiters and other corporate organizations.
-I had also drafted an introductory email of myself and started sending bulk emails after carefully scrutinizing the email ids.
-A lot of emails do bounce back but what is required is to rotate your CV in the market.
+I had also drafted an introductory email of myself and started sending bulk emails after carefully scrutinizing the email IDs.
+Many of the emails bounced back but what is more important is for you to circulate your CV in the job market.

-DAY 4: I realized that I was not receiving any views on the job portals so I decided to tweak my CV as per the Job Description and apply accordingly.
-Since job portals have software which catches words and sentences to match the job description and give a higher rating.
+DAY 4: I realized that I was not receiving any views on the job portals, so I decided to tweak my CV as per the job description and apply accordingly.
+I did this knowing that job portals have software which matches words and sentences to the job description and give a higher rating.
 For example, if you were applying for accountant jobs in Dubai for freshers, you might have to tweak your CV to match that particular job description.
 That will guarantee you a higher rating and get you more views on any of the job portals.

 That was a lot of work but I had to do it.
-I would recommend all of you to do the same.

-So I would recommend all of you to include certain words of the job description in your CV.
+I would recommend you do the same.
+I would recommend you include certain words of the job description in your CV.

 DAY 5: I got my first call for an interview in Ibn Battuta (that didn’t go well).
-The job market in Dubai is in a slow phase, I got my first jolt that my salary expectations are too high.
-I was sitting in an interview with 50 candidates with UAE experience who are asking for a salary lesser than I was.
+The job market in Dubai is currently in a slow phase and I got my first jolt that my salary expectations were too high.
+I was sitting in an interview with 50 candidates with more UAE experience who were asking for a salary lesser than I was.
 You can’t blame me though; I was still trying to figure out what a chartered accountant salary in Dubai per month was—so that I could project how much a semi-qualified one could ask for.

 Be wise on your expectations as this is one big filter for any fresher looking for a job in the UAE.